LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 While debugging an application, we often want to temporarily run just a selection of relevant tests.
 This is specially useful when running all the tests slows down and distracts from testing fixes for a specific issue.
-This can be accomplished by prefixed the clause heads of the selected tests with the `(+)/1` operator.
+This can be accomplished by prefixing the clause heads of the selected tests with the `(+)/1` operator.
 For example:

 	:- object(tests,